 Remember those great summer afternoons running through a sprinkler with the neighborhood kids?
 Over in New England and Nebraska that’s probably still happening, but in parched SoCal we really can't be turning on the hose to while away a lazy afternoon.
 Instead, packs of puddle-loving Angeleno kids splash through the heat at parks with free and fabulous water features, like the ones below.
 So if a pool or a water park sounds like too much work today, cool those kids down at a splash pad!
+After the rainy 2016-17 winter, all of these should be fully operational this summer with no more drought restrictions.

 If these aren't close by for you, try our list of splash pads in Orange County.